A Distribution Testing Approach to Clustering Distributions: Problem Setup

 Our algorithms are adaptive, i.e., we allow the samples to be drawn sequentially, and the decision of which distribution to sample from at each step can be informed by all past outcomes.
 However, our algorithms will only require taking samples in two sequential batches if $r$ is known, or $O\big(\log \frac{k}{r}\big)$ sequential batches if $r$ is unknown.
 On the other hand, our lower bounds are constructed to hold even for fully adaptive procedures, thus making the near-optimality results stronger.

 For clarity of exposition, our algorithms are presented assuming the cluster size $r$ is known.
 We describe the variation for unknown $r$ in Appendix~\ref{sec:proofofadaptivity}, and show that it only requires minor modifications and at most a constant factor increase in samples, albeit with more adaptive rounds as mentioned above.
-We note that our algorithms also know $\varepsilon$, and relaxing this requirement is left for future work.
+Similarly, while our main presentation assumes the separation parameter $\varepsilon$ is known, we show in Appendix~\ref{sec:epsilonadaptivity} that this assumption can be relaxed.
+Specifically, we provide an adaptive algorithm that does not require knowledge of $\varepsilon$ and achieves the same sample complexity up to $O(\log \log (1/\varepsilon))$ factors and an additive $O\big(\frac{n}{\epsilon^2}\big)$ term (which does not depend on $k$ and is thus non-dominant in several large-$k$ regimes including $k = \Omega(n)$).